Cornwall Itinerary: 7 Days and How to Spend Them

 Remember all that time ago, when we were comparing Cornwall to South America?
 It’s time to check out the vast biodomes of the Eden Project.
 Delve into the dense jungle terrain and search for Colonel Kurtz.

 In the blink of an eye you’ll move from the Mediterranean to the Amazon, and back again before lunch.
 Speaking of which, there’s an eclectic menu at the restaurant, while the Baobab Bar serves up rum cocktails.
+Once you're ready to call it a night, head back to your beautiful Plum Guide home and rest up ahead of another exciting day exploring Cornwall.

 Not far from the Eden Project lies the Historic Port of Charlestown, which has a fun playground for the kids (well, obviously for the kids…unless…).